MacariusNassef/openshift-agent-based-installer-airgapped/README.md

 ```

 Unpack the `.gz` files, except execution-environment.tar, image-archive.tar and sqlite3.tar of the folder mirror-registry and move them into `/usr/local/bin`:
+or you can use >> sudo install -m 755 oc-mirror /usr/local/bin/

 ```code
 tree /usr/local/bin